 The Head of Finance is the Council's Chief Financial Officer and is a qualified accountant with suitable experience and is supported by appropriately qualified staff.
-The finance function is considered to be adequately resourced.

 The Head of Finance is a key member of the Council's Management Team and contributes to the overall management and governance of the Council.
-Under the Council's structure The Head of Finance is line managed by the Deputy Chief

-Executive as he has overall responsibility for the management of back office services.
+Under the Council's structure the Head of Finance is line managed by the Deputy Chief Executive as he has overall responsibility for the management of back office services.
 There is however an implied reporting line directly to the Chief Executive.

-The Council has established a robust financial planning process which includes a Medium Term Financial Strategy, quarterly budget monitoring reports to Heads of service and other budget holders, quarterly budget monitoring reports to policy committees and regular financial reporting to Management Team.
-The Council published its Statement of Accounts for 2009/10 by the statutory deadline of 30th September.
+The Council has established a robust financial planning process which includes a Medium Term Financial Strategy, monthly budget monitoring reports to Heads of Service and other budget holders, quarterly budget monitoring reports to policy committees and regular financial reporting to Management Team.
+The Council published its Statement of Accounts for 2010/11 by the statutory deadline of 30th September.

-Since the approval of the 2010/11 budget a new Coalition Government came to power, the top priority being to reduce the country's budget deficit.
-The Comprehensive Spending Review announced that Council's financial support from Central Government would be significantly reduced with the cuts being front loaded.
+The Coalition Government's Comprehensive Spending Review announced that Council's financial support from Central Government would be significantly reduced with the cuts being front loaded.
 In light of this the Council reviewed its Medium Term Financial Strategy for the period 2010/11 to 2014/15 in preparation for the setting of the 2011/12 revenue budget, capital programme and council tax.